A File object inherits from

 The main methods:

-readAsText(blob, [encoding])– read the data as a string (encoding is
+readAsText(blob, [encoding])– read the data as a text string with the given encoding (

-readAsDataURL(blob)– encode the data as base64 data url.
+readAsDataURL(blob)– read the binary data and encode it as base64 data url.

 abort()– cancel the operation.